 Powder Chutes self-assurance, professionalism and musicality puts them firmly in the same company as more established bands and artists, and whilst their youth is a point of interest in a generally older musical landscape, they refuse to be defined by their age, letting their music, and live performances, speak for themselves.

-The band began as Better Than Nothing, and have been together as the final line-up with Otis on bass since 2019.
+The band began as Better Than Nothing, and have been together as the final line-up with Otis on bass since early 2019.
 They changed their name to Powder Chutes prior to releasing their debut EP across all major streaming platforms in January 2022, which in the 12 months following its release has achieved over 120,000 streams, and much critical acclaim.

 It’s hard to beat this summary from 1964 Magazine (2022) who enthusiastically state that Powder Chutes are “loud, catchy, and just the sort of thing we need right now”.